linux-msm/qdl/README.md

 The preferred coding style for this tool is [Linux kernel coding style](https://www.kernel.org/doc/html/v6.15/process/coding-style.html).

-Before creating a commit, please ensure that your changes adhere to the coding style by using the `make check-cached` target, for example:
+Before creating a commit, please ensure that your changes adhere to the coding style by using the `meson compile check-cached -C build` target, for example:

 ```bash
 $ git status